FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-3/README.md

 The `clean` and `build` targets are pretty straightforward: they just invoke the application's own build system's Makefile to do the corresponding jobs.

-The `binary` target first calls `make install`, but also passes the DESTDIR variable (which the application's own Makefile respects) to ensure that it installs into debian/hello3/usr/bin instead of /usr/bin.
+The `binary` target first calls `make install`, but also passes the DESTDIR variable (which the application's own Makefile respects) to ensure that it installs into debian/hello/usr/bin instead of /usr/bin.

-Next, it calls `dh_strip`, which scans the package root directory for binary files and extracts their debugging symbols into external files.
-Here is a surprise: calling `dh_strip` is actually *required* when packaging C applications or other applications whose binaries can contain debugging symbols.
-You will learn why in subsection "Debugging symbol packages".
+Next, it calls `strip` which strips debugging symbols from the `hello` binary.
+Stripping debugging symbols is a good idea because users are probably never going to debug packaged apps.

-Next, it calls `dh_makeshlibs` which scans binaries to find out what shared libraries they depend on.
+Then it calls `dh_makeshlibs` which scans binaries to find out what shared libraries they depend on.
 The information is used for substituting `${shlibs:Depends}, ${misc:Depends}` in the control file.

-Finally, it calls `dh_gencontrol` and `dh_builddeb` to generate two .deb package files: `hello_3.0.0_<ARCH>.deb` and `hello-dbgsym_3.0.0_<ARCH>.deb`.
+Finally, it calls `dh_gencontrol` and `dh_builddeb` to generate our .deb files: `hello_3.0.0_<ARCH>.deb`.

-## Debugging symbol packages

-The Debian packaging tooling require debugging symbols to be extracted from the binaries into separate `-dbgsym` subpackages.
-For example bash's debug symbols are stored in a package named bash-dbgsym.
-Normal users won't ever debug your applications, but sometimes it is necessary, so it makes sense to split debugging symbols into a separate package.

-`dh_builddeb` will automatically try to generate to the `-dbgsym` subpackage if it detects any binaries with debugging symbols.
-It expects the debugging symbols to already have been extracted into the following directory: `debian/.debhelper/hello/dbgsym-root`.
-And that is exactly what `dh_strip` did.
-If we omit the call to `dh_strip` then `dh_builddeb` will fail.

-This illustrates that **some Debhelper tools depend on other Debhelper tools**.
-This is why most Debian packages delegate as much work as possible to debhelper, instead of only picking specific parts of debhelper, which is what we did in this tutorial.

 ## Building the package

+Run:

 ~~~bash
 dpkg-buildpackage -b
 ~~~

-### What is debhelper doing under the hood?
+### Examening debhelper's behavior

 Curious about what debhelper is doing?
 Set the environment variable `DH_VERBOSE=1` and will tell you all the commands that it executes under the hood.
 Let's give it a try: